Gioyik/svg-cleaner/README.md

 # SVG Cleaner

-An SVG cleaner in node
+An SVG cleaner/linter in node